What’s Wrong With Asking the Question?

 - Answer: A lack of desire to question and a desire to reject uncomfortable truths.

 Which approach is better?
 Asking an uncomfortable question and getting a potentially uncomfortable answer, denying the possibilities, avoiding the questions, and living a lie?
 We get to choose.

 While my example thus far has been about a supposed conspiracy theory, the truth is that this line of reasoning exists for organizational discovery, our personal security, our health, and our personal lives.
-Unfortunately, many will live the lie rather than face the truth.
-What we must understand is that those who are bold enough to ask the questions are often resisted by those that refuse to.
-Primarily because of a desire to continue to live the lie.
+Unfortunately, many will live a lie rather than face the truth.
+We must understand that those bold enough to ask the questions are often resisted by those who refuse to.
+Primarily because of a desire to continue to live a lie.